jrichsnhu/CS250/README.md

 ### Agile vs. Waterfall Presentation
 Slide Deck: An insightful presentation comparing Agile and Waterfall methodologies, based on experiences from developing a mock SNHU Travel application.
 Clearly contrasts advantages, disadvantages and appropriate use-cases of each methodology.

+### SNHU Travel Project Files
+.Jar files and project folders for the coding Assignments for SNHU Trave project

 ### Additional Artificats
 Journals and Reflections: Weekly reflective entries documenting my learning, practical experiences in different Scrum Roles, insights into Agile communication practice and evaluations of various project managment tools.